-(a) (3 points) Semantics are similar across programming languages, and even non-programming cor texts.
+- (a) (3 points) Semantics are similar across programming languages, and even non-programming contexts.
 The recipe instruction "simmer sauce until volume is reduced by half" is semantically most similar to which of the following Python constructs?

-which of the following I yellon constructs.

-\bigcirc An inline comment (e.g., a line starting with #)
+- \bigcirc An inline comment (e.g., a line starting with #)

-\bigcirc A list
+- \bigcirc A list

-\bigcirc for loop
+- for loop

-while loop
+- while loop